Baba Yara Stadium: History

 The third major works ended in 2008.
-As part of the works, the west stand was demolished to be replaced by a two-tier stand with press, corporate, and VIP facilities.
+As part of the works, the west stand was demolished and replaced by a two-tier stand with press, corporate, and VIP facilities.
 The rest of the stands were upgraded, seats were added, and transparent panels were installed to separate the spectator area from the playing area in order to prevent pitch invasions.

 Tournaments

 1978, 2000 and 2008 African Cup of Nations

-The stadium hosted 6 group matches and one of the semi final matches of the 1978 African Cup of Nations tournament.
+The stadium hosted 6 group matches and one of the semi-final matches of the 1978 African Cup of Nations tournament.
 During the 2000 African Cup of Nations, the stadium hosted 7 matches.
 It was later used for the 2008 African Cup of Nations.
 The Baba Yara stadium also hosted the Ghana and Nigeria match in the first leg of their World Cup playoff match on Friday March 25, 2022.